fresnedajuan/stereogram/README.md

 </p>

 ### Function description
 This function shifts the pixels in the mIn matrix using the information of the dsMap.
-The number of units that shift the pixels is the offset.
+The number of units that the pixel is shifted is called the offset.
 ```
 function [mOut, prevOut,rOutFlag] = pxl2stereogram(mIn, dsMap,offset)
 ```